 8. Right-sizing and fuel-switching our fleet!

-40% of the greenhouse gases we produce comes from our fleet of city vehicles and equipment.
-To achieve our GHG reduction targets, we know that we must reduce the amount of fossil fuels our fleet uses.
+40% of our corporate greenhouse gases produced come from our fleet of city vehicles and equipment.
+To achieve our GHG reduction targets, as stated in our GHG accountability By-Law, we know that we must reduce the amount of fossil fuels our fleet uses.
 To do that, we are taking the opportunity to rethink each and every vehicle when it’s time to replace it.
 We ask three key questions – do we really need that vehicle?
 Does it really need to be that big?
 And can it be replaced with a low or no fossil fuel alternative?

 We passed our GHG accountability By-Law in 2021 and while the city had been doing much of the work already, the bylaw made the work that we do formal.